 DNN-based models directly learn how to predict the movements from speech features.
 Taylor et al. [3] proposed a fully connected feedforward neural network for audio to visual conversion.
 Their network gets the speech features over a specified contextual window, predicting current and future orofacial movements.
 The approach used sliding windows with step size of one frame where the average of the predictions for each window is considered as the target value for the center of the window.
-Their model outperformed the HMM inversion approach proposed by Choi et al. [15].
+Their model outperformed the HMM inversion approach proposed by Choi et al. [16].
 Fan et al. [14] explored the use of deep learning structures built with bidirectional long short-term memory (BLSTM) to synthesize head and face movements driven by transcriptions, speech, and transcriptions plus speech.
 The inputs of the system correspond to triphoneme labels from transcriptions, and/or mel frequency cepstral coefficients (MFCCs) and their first and second order derivatives from speech.
 The study compared the results achieved with their model with a HMM-based approach, showing improvements in terms of objective and subjective metrics.
+Previous studies have also modeled the relationship between speech and facial movements with LSTMs, optimizing the L2 norm of the error between the predictions and ground truth.
+To model co-articulation, these studies use future frames ([18] [19]), or context features consisting of more than one frame [19].
 Li et al. [6] proposed strategies using BLSTM models to create emotional facial movement by having access to a small emotional dataset.
 They proposed several approaches to leverage recordings from a neutral corpus and a small emotional corpus, aiming to improve the emotional regression result.
-Their best result was achieved with a cascade framework, where the predictions obtained with the neutral corpus are concatenated with audio features and used as feature of a second system.
+Their best result was achieved with a cascade framework, where the predictions obtained with the neutral corpus were concatenated with audio features and used as features of a second system.
 The second system is trained with the emotional corpus.

 Karras et al. [4] proposed a framework with convolutional neural networks (CNNs) to predict facial movements from raw speech signal.
 Their framework disentangled the facial configurations explained by audio features and emotional states.
 This goal is achieved by considering a dedicated emotional state learned for each training sentence.
-Their framework predicted the facial pose for one frame at a time, utilizing a contextual window of 260ms with previous and future frames.
+Their framework predicted the facial pose one frame at a time, utilizing a contextual window of 260ms with previous and future frames.
 They trained separate models per speaker with three to five minutes of synchronized audiovisual data.
-They compared their method with the results achieved by the faceFX software using subjective evaluations showing higher preferences for their models.
+They compared their method with the results achieved by the faceFX software [20] using subjective evaluations showing higher preferences for their models.
 Parker et al. [11] proposed an approach for generating emotional audiovisual content from transcriptions and target emotion.
 They proposed to share the layers of the network across all the emotions, with the exception of the last layer, which was adapted for each emotion using regularized least squares.
-They compared their results with an HMM system, showing improvements when using their method.
+They compared their results with a HMM system, showing improvements when using their method.